How is a decision made about whether to have surgery if a person with dementia isn’t able to give informed consent themselves?

-Visits to a person with dementia in hospital can make a big difference to how they feel and to the quality of their care.
+Visiting a person with dementia in hospital can make a big difference to how they feel and to the quality of their care.
 This information will help you plan ahead and understand what to expect from a visit during the pandemic and when visiting might be restricted.

 There are different places a person with dementia may be discharged to after a stay in hospital.
 This will depend on their needs.
 There are also various options available if the person needs care and support after leaving hospital.